Gigantes Plaki Recipe (Greek Baked Giant Beans)

 • Handle the beans gently.
 Giant beans are tender and break easily.
 Fold, don’t stir.

-• Don’t skip the uncovered baking.
-The last 30-45 minutes without a lid is what creates the thick, caramelized sauce and slightly golden top.
+• Do not skip the uncovered baking.
+The last 30-45 minutes without a lid creates the thick sauce and lightly browned top.

 • Let it rest.
 Like lasagna, gigantes plaki tastes better after sitting for 10 minutes.
 The sauce thickens as it cools slightly.

 • Serve at room temperature or warm.
-Greeks often serve this dish at room temperature, which brings out the flavors beautifully.
+Greeks often serve this dish at room temperature, which brings out the flavors well.